eval-protocol provides an out-of-the-box rollout processor for LangGraph.

 Creating a Leaderboard

-To compare different models, add multiple entries tocompletion_params
+To compare different models, add multiple entries tocompletion_params and set num_runs to

 get robust evaluation across runs.